 The Wildcats improved upon their national effort in 2010-11, landing three at the NCAA meet and improving to a 30th-place national finish after both Tyler and Mathews recorded honorable mention All-America performances.
 It marked the 10th time in the last 11 years that Northwestern has scored points at the NCAA Championships.
 Sophomore Charlie Rimkus joined the senior duo at the national meet for the first time to give the Wildcats their largest NCAA contingent since 2008.

-Northwestern has sent swimmers to the NCAA Championships in four of Schroeder's five seasons.
+Northwestern has sent swimmers to the NCAA Championships in five of Schroeder's six seasons.
 In addition, NU swimmers have seen success outside of the collegiate pool, most notably in 2013 when then-freshman Jordan Wilimovsky earned an open water spot in the 25K event on USA Swimming's National A Team for the FINA World Championships in Barcelona.
 He followed that up with a No. 2 finish in the 2014 Open Water National Championships in both the 5K and 10K to earn a spot on USA Swimmings' Pan-Pac Team.
 Wilimovsky also became an All-American in 2013-14, finishing No. 4 in the NCAA Championships in the mile and No. 2 at the Big Ten Championships.

 Recruiting really picked up for Schroeder with the incoming class of 2012-13, featuring several strong homegrown and international talents and earning the No. 16 national class ranking from Collegeswimming.com.